akolbo/starter-theme/README.md

     2. These companies *are* already [doing something] better with [Our Company]
     2. Client list (also a good credibility builder).

-1. Subjective Topics - Can't prove that it's true, and influences the user to think in a certain way.
+1. Subjective Opinionated Topics - Can't prove that it's true, and influences the user to think in a certain way.
 - Our services are done *better*.
 - We make the *smoothest* smoothies.
 - *Made* for people like you
 - Shopping *made easy*.

-4. Directive Topics - Suggest that the Customer Do something.
+4. Directive Action Topics - Suggest that the Customer Do something.
 - *Enter* our universe
 - *Come* to our country
 - *Visit* our Tribe